jpress1409/new-dehli/README.md

-# Virtual Business Ledger
+# New Dehli POS System

-## Accounting Tool for Businesses
+## Ordering system for New Dehli Sandwich Shop

-This application is a way to keep track of business transactions and organize them by date, vendor and type.
-The purpose is to streamline accounting for business and the any business owner would benefit from using this app.
+This application is a Point of Sale system for a sandwich shop call "New Dehli"

 ## User Stories